How Reliable Are Real-Time Brand-Monitoring Features in Geo-Platforms?

 Real-time brand-monitoring reliability varies dramatically with how many queries a geo-platform fires under the hood.
 Here's what that means in everyday business language:

-- Single-query features (1 query): error ± 43 ppt.
-A brand leader's percentage of mentions that should read 24 % might show up at 0 % or spike to 100 % on the very next refresh.
+- Single-query platforms (1 query): error ± 43 ppt.
+A brand leader's percentage of mentions that should read 24% might show up at 0% or spike to 100% on the very next refresh.
 Nothing to be trusted there.

-- Platforms that use 3 queries: error ± 25 ppt.
-Good enough to get a feeling of the market share but still risky: your "winner" could really be anywhere between 0 % and 49 %.
+- Basic platforms (3 queries): error ± 25 ppt.
+Good enough to get a feeling of the market share but still risky: your "winner" could really be anywhere between 0% and 49%.

-- Sellm's 10-query engine: error ± 14 ppt.
+- Enterprise-grade platforms (10 queries): 3x more accurate than single-query.
 Sharp enough to separate winners from runners-up in real time, yet still lightning-fast.
 Perfect for tactical moves during live campaigns.

-- Enterprise or investor-grade platforms (100 queries): error ± 4 ppt.
-Single-digit fluctuation suitable for quarterly reporting, budget splits, and board-level KPIs—but at the cost of extra compute.
+- Scientific-level platforms (100 queries): 10x more accurate than single-query.
+Single-digit fluctuation suitable for quarterly reporting, budget splits, and board-level KPIs - but at the cost of extra compute.

 Remember, these numbers are for a 24 % leader.
 Rarer tools fluctuate more, dominant tools fluctuate less, but the pattern holds: more queries → less noise.